Inside: The Best Pork Tenderloin Recipe

 -

-While tenderloin is roasting, combine butter, chives, garlic, 1/4 salt and 1/4 pepper.
+While tenderloin is roasting, combine butter, chives, garlic, 1/4 teaspoon salt and 1/4 teaspoon pepper.
 When tenderloin is done cooking, remove sheet pan and top each tenderloin with one tablespoon of garlic herb better and let pork tenderloin rest before slicing.

 -